WalkerCodeRanger/semver/FRAMEWORK_SUPPORT.md

 earlier .NET versions.
 However, this adds types to the package that aren't needed in .NET 5.
 Thus publishing a .NET 5 version of the package allows for a smaller assembly and one that uses the type built into the framework when using .NET 5+.

+## Unit Test Frameworks

+In order to unit test each of the three published versions, the tests are run under the following framework versions below.
+For .NET Standard versions, the newest framework that tests the library is used.
+For .NET versions, the same framework version is used.

+* .NET Framework 4.8.1 (tests .NET Standard 2.0)
+* .NET Core 3.1 (tests .NET Standard 2.1)
+* .NET 5 (tests .NET 5)